alexreisner/geocoder/README.md

     reverse_geocoded_by :coordinates
     after_validation :reverse_geocode  # auto-fetch address

+Once you've set up your model you'll need to create the necessary spatial indices in your database:

+    rake db:mongoid:create_indexes

 Be sure to read _Latitude/Longitude Order_ in the _Notes on MongoDB_ section below on how to properly retrieve latitude/longitude coordinates from your objects.

 ### MongoMapper